Custom Jewlery Care

-Opals and pearls are especially fragile gemstones that require extra care and attention.
-Here are some ways to make sure your opals and pearls stay in great condition:
+Opals and pearls are especially fragile gemstones that require special care and attention.
+Here are some ways to make sure your opals and pearls stay in great condition.

 Sterling silver is made up of different metals, some of which will react to chemicals found in the air.
 This reaction will produce a tarnish on the surface of the metal.
 Here are some ways to keep your silver jewelry looking bright and shiny:

-- Certain chemicals and contaminates such as salt water or sulphur hot springs will also cause sterling silver to tarnish.
+Certain chemicals and contaminates such as salt water or sulfur hot springs will also cause sterling silver to tarnish.
 Take off your silver jewelry before swimming or cleaning.

 You can use jewelry cleaning products like dips, creams, or silver cleaning cloths to remove any tarnish from the surface of the silver.
 Be sure to make sure any gemstones set in silver can withstand the cleaning products (if unsure, silver cleaning cloths are the safest option).